cobwebch/svconnector/Documentation/Developers/ConnectorApi/Index.rst

 Connector API
 ^^^^^^^^^^^^^

-The list below describes the methods that make up the connector API.
+The Connector Service API is described by interface :php:`\Cobweb\Svconnector\Service\ConnectorServiceInterface`.

-These are the methods that you must absolutely implement in your own connector services if you want to make them usable by extensions that rely on such services.
+This interface is implented in class :php:`\Cobweb\Svconnector\Service\ConnectorBase`, which also contains a number of convenience methods.
+Among the methods described below, some go beyond the public interfance and belong to the connector base.
+It is recommended that all custom connector services extend the connector base rather than reimplementing boilerplate code.

 getType()
   This method returns the type of the connector service.
 The type is